sprintersb/atest/README.md

 function.
 For example, AVRTEST_fopen specifies to call the host's fopen().
 In order to specify FILEs, handles are passed around instead or FILE*
-pointers:  If the prototype of the `stdio.h` function specifies a FILE* argument, then the avrtest interface uses a handle instead.
+pointers:  If the prototype of the `stdio.h` function specifies a FILE* argument, then the AVRtest interface uses a handle instead.
 A handle is a small 8-bit value.

 ARGS resp.
 PARGS specifies the arguments to pass to the host.
 If all of them